Double-O-Team/Codingame-Solutions/Desouky/ReadMe.txt

-Those are the solution developed by Omar Essam Desouky :)
+Those are solutions developed by Omar Essam Desouky :)